07 Jun Drawing strength from the DNA of the target market: how local myths offer additional impetus for brands

 Without a deep understanding of local culture and myths, hardly anything works in the major growth markets, even if the rest of the preparations are perfect.
 Whether it´s about gods, festivals and colors in India, Chinese legends and Confucianism, or infectious joie de vivre and folk tales in Brazil: those who do not internalize the cultural DNA of the target markets and coordinate their own marketing accordingly will run into a wall.
 From Chinese philosophy to Hindu mythology, the extremely diverse future markets offer endless analogies to link a brand with the prevailing symbols, beliefs, tastes and myths.
 Niklas Schaffmeister (Managing Partner Globeone) and Florian Haller (CEO Serviceplan Group) explain the four factors that are especially important for this undertaking.
 All details can be found in our new Springer publication “Successful brand building in the major emerging markets”.

-1. Referencing local worldviews: Reincarnation is a telling example
+1. Referencing local worldviews: Reincarnation is a telling example to target market

 Each region has its own beliefs, religious convictions and myths.
 They express themselves in colorful rituals and festivals, in serious processions, or in traditional narratives.
-Western companies and brands have imaginatively used local myths and beliefs in many target markets.
+Western companies and brands have imaginatively used local myths and beliefs in many Local market branding.
 Volkswagen in India is a great example.
 For a while, the car manufacturer drove an ad alluding to the topic of reincarnation.
 Reincarnation is very important in Hinduism.
 The ad showed an old VW Polo, which was highly appreciated by its owner.
 Even in old age the man still took care of the vehicle.
 But he died when his daughter was expecting a child.
 The daughter and her husband buy a new Polo and discover that their grandson appreciates the car as much as his late grandfather.
 The analogy here is that the grandfather must have reincarnated himself in his grandson and thereby also transferred the love for the vehicle.
 The advertising spot culminates in the slogan: “The new Polo – so good that you will come back for it”.

-2. Use local festivities: How to make effective connections
+2. Use local festivities: How to make effective connections with the target market

 Religious and other traditional festivals in some countries initiate massive migration of peoples.
 Hundreds of millions of Chinese return home to their families to celebrate Chinese New Year.
 The whole country is on its feet for these emotional celebrations.
 They are wonderful occasions for brands to establish or expand connections with their target groups.
 Starbucks used the Chinese calendar in a clever advertising campaign to increase sales.
 The Seattle-based coffee chain developed a 30-day calendar around the annual Spring Festival, when all of China is on its feet and all Chinese give their loved ones red envelopes with gifts of money.
 The Spring Festival is often used in China for weddings, travel or other important events.
 One day in the Starbucks calendar was declared to be good for visiting relatives.
 Another day was reserved for blind dates.
 The calendar was distributed on social media platforms and the various days were linked to special offers in the coffee chain stores.
 Once, customers were asked to hug their parents in a shop to take advantage of an “order three, pay two” offer.
 On another day the drinks were free and customer cards were offered.
 With relatively little investment, Starbucks made its “Campaign of Daily Friendliness” a huge success.
 It is said to have increased sales revenues tenfold compared to other advertising campaigns.